cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 # Creating a Cloudant Query

-This tutorial demonstrates how to create a design document and an index, and use Cloudant Query to extract specific data from the database.
+This tutorial demonstrates how to create a design document and an index, and how to use Cloudant Query to extract specific data from the database.

-To write a query, you must first create a database and JSON documents that contain data.
-Next, you create a design document that contains information about how to build your index.
-You create an index.
-This tutorial shows how to build two different types of indexes.
+To start the tutorial, you create a database and JSON documents that contain data.
+Next, you create a design document which contains information about how to build your index.
+You create two different types of indexes to demonstrate how they make it easier and faster to find data.
+Lastly, you write and run queries.
-When you run the query, the index you create makes it easier and faster to find data within the data set.

 <ol>
 <li>[Creating a database using the Cloudant Dashboard](create_query.html#creating-a-database-using-the-cloudant-dashboard)</li>